MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 - Generate DevOps scripts for continuous integration workflows and faster development cycles
 - and more

-After the MobileFirst Servr is up &amp; running, you can access the console from a browser using the URL: `http://locahost:9080/mfpconsole`.
+Once the MobileFirst Server is up &amp; running, you can access the console from a browser using the URL: `http://locahost:9080/mfpconsole`.

 > Learn more about the MobileFirst Operations Console in the [Using the MobilFirst Platform Operations Console](../../quick-start/console/) tutorial.